The year was 1953 and Dwight D. Eisenhower was inaugurated as the 34th President of the US.

 Happy 64th birthday!
 You’ll be eligible for Medicare in a year.
 Now’s the time to get answers to your questions about Medicare coverage.

-Blue Cross and Blue Shield of North Carolina (BCBSNC) customers can sign up for our Medicare Birthday Club to receive monthly reminders, tips and suggestions for Medicare plans.
+Blue Cross and Blue Shield of North Carolina (Blue Cross NC) customers can sign up for our Medicare Birthday Club to receive monthly reminders and suggestions for Medicare plans.

 That month flew by pretty quickly, didn’t it?
 Now you can start learning more about your enrollment period.

 And get the basics behind how Medicare plans work.

 As you learn more about Medicare, questions start to arise: What does Medicare Part A cover?

 How can I figure out what my Part B costs will be?
 What is covered under Part B?
 How do Parts C and D work?
 How are they different from A and B?